FREE SHIPPING on USA Orders $50+ / International Orders $75+

 Finally, make sure you moisturize while your skin is still damp.
 This should be a fragrance-free, clean formula to avoid possible irritation - and you can even use a formula with some lactic acid (or other AHAs) if you need that extra oomph.

-Besides changing your razor often and making sure to moisturize, there are other tips and tricks that can help keep these pesky bumps from appearing (and sticking around):
+Besides changing your razor often and making sure to moisturize, there are other tips and tricks that can help keep prevent strawberry legs - or fix strawberry legs if you're already dealing with the issue:

 If all else fails and this remains a pressing concern for you, you may want to consider in laser hair removal or waxes/an epilator.
 While these options are more of an investment, they do provide a more permanent solution to these shave-related concerns.